Suicide Prevention in POTS

 Take talk of suicide seriously.
 Thirty percent of adolescents talk about suicide before they make an attempt and eighty percent show some warning signs.
 Stay with the person and call for help.
 While you can be a good friend and listener, they need to speak with a professional who can help them think about their depression, anxiety or other underlying problems.
 Get them into counseling ASAP.

 If you know someone that is contemplating suicide, it is imperative that you act NOW!
 Hoping that they will outgrow their thoughts, or hoping that they will pass with time is risky.
 It is important to get your loved one into a good counselor immediately.
-For more information, check out our counselling page.
+For more information, check out our counseling page.

 Warning signs for suicide